ripply/qtumbook/en/part1/qtum-docker.md

 ```
 qcli getbalance

-2000000.00000000
+20000.00000000
 ```

-And number of blocks is about 600ish:
+And number of blocks is about 20001ish:

 ```
-qcli getinfo
+qtum-cli -rpcuser=qtum -rpcpassword=testpasswd getblockchaininfo

-"blocks": 603,
+"blocks": 2001,
 ```

-> Note: QTUM's proof-of-stake reward is unspendable until it "matures" after 500 blocks.
-By generating 600 blocks, we get 100 matured block rewards, of 20k QTUM each.
+> Note: QTUM's proof-of-stake reward is unspendable until it "matures" after 2000 blocks.
+By generating 2001 blocks, we get 1 matured block rewards, of 20k QTUM each.

 # Summary